-- In the study protocol, recruitment, and informed consent documents, describe modifications and accommodations that will be provided, considered, and/or permissible.
-Modifications and/or accommodations that are impermissible should be justified based on scientific or ethical reasons. - Protect the confidentiality and privacy of people with disabilities in communication with family caregivers, paid personal assistance Service (PAS) workers, or supporters, and in data collection, transfer, storage. - ◆ In addition to age, race, sex, gender identity, and other common demographic variables, develop data collection templates that include standardized questions on disability and reporting variables.
-The proportion of people with disabilities who are screened, enrolled, completed the study, and lost to follow-up requires data collection.44, 45, 46, 47, 48 - 5.
-Commit to learning from and with people with disabilities

-- Appreciate that relationships are reciprocal: study participants, family caregivers, and supporters are also making adaptations and adjustments for you. - Find, connect with, and obtain advice from local organizations of and for people with disabilities.
+maintain confidentiality In the study protocol, recruitment, and informed consent documents, describe modifications and accommodations that will be provided, considered, and/or permissible.
+Modifications and/or accommodations that are impermissible should be justified based on scientific or ethical reasons.
+Protect the confidentiality and privacy of people with disabilities in communication with family caregivers, paid personal assistance Service (PAS) workers, or supporters, and in data collection, transfer, storage.
+In addition to age, race, sex, gender identity, and other common demographic variables, develop data collection templates that include standardized questions on disability and reporting variables.
+The proportion of people with disabilities who are screened, enrolled, completed the study, and lost to follow-up requires data collection.
+44, 45, 46, 47, 48 Commit to learning from and with people with disabilities Appreciate that relationships are reciprocal: study participants, family caregivers, and supporters are also making adaptations and adjustments for you.
+Get to know people with disabilities and allies to better understand their perspectives (and yours).
+Include people with disabilities as researchers and guest speakers, work with organizations led by people with disabilities (e.g., Self-Advocates Becoming Empowered, Self-Advocacy Organization of New York, or many other organizations ), or check-out a podcast, book, or artistic project by people with disabilities.
+Find, connect with, and obtain advice from local organizations of and for people with disabilities.
 Understand their capacities and services.

-B. Implementing AbD in Clinical Research: Communication Accessibility

-Implementation of AbD in clinical research is divided into two parts: communication and physical accessibility.
+B. Implementing AbD in Clinical Research: Communication Accessibility Implementation of AbD in clinical research is divided into two parts: communication and physical accessibility.
 While differences exist in the kinds of communication accommodations desired by people with specific disabilities, there are many commonalities to appreciate.